personium/legacy-api-references/api/en/279_Event_Bus_Connect.md

     {"response":"success","expires_in":3600,"timestamp":1518612600}

-If the token is invalid or does not have required privilege, the WebSocket connection will be closed by the Cell.
+If the token is invalid or does not have the required privilege, the WebSocket connection will be closed by the Cell.

 ## Communication after the session is establised

-After the session is establised, the following 4 commands can be sent as request messages.
+After the session is establised, the following 4 commands can be sent from the client as request messages.

 1. Event Subscription
 1. Event Unsubscription